Here are some simple practices that you might add to your customer service routine.

 It’s an interesting fact of business but, sometimes, as long as people get the chance to tell you what’s wrong and you do what it takes to fix it, they may become some of your most loyal customers.

 2. Send postcards, letters, article reprints, notes, whatever, as often as you can.
 By staying in touch you create a bond that will serve you well when you launch new ventures and new product lines.
+Sending postcards, for instance, gives that personal touch to your marketing plan that sets your company apart from your competitors.

 3. The most powerful yet cheapest research you can get.
 Talking to your customers about what works and what doesn’t work is the greatest way to find hidden gold mines in your industry.
 Understanding very specifically why people choose to buy from you over others is the secret to marketing.